votem/proof-of-vote/README.md

 For more information on how to create an issue or pull requests, please refer to the following documentation: https://help.github.com/articles/creating-an-issue/

-#### Contact Information

-For any questions/concerns/suggestions/comments, please reach us at:

-protocol@votem.com

 License and Attribution
 -----------------------
 This work is licensed under the Creative Commons Attribution-NoDerivatives 4.0 International License.
 To view a copy of this license, visit http://creativecommons.org/licenses/by-nd/4.0/ or send a letter to Creative Commons, PO Box 1866, Mountain View, CA 94042, USA.